green-glitch/green-glitch.github.io/README.md

 - **CSS3**: For styling, responsive layout, and color themes.
 - **Font Awesome**: Icons for social links and site branding.
 - **Google Fonts**: Homenaje font for unique typography.
-- **GitHub API**: Used to fetch and display dynamic GitHub statistics.

 ---